 It is critical in writing a PP that the requirements support the objectives and either mitigate the threats, or implement the policies stated in the PP. The CC framework calls for this to be documented in "rationale" sections: one detailing how the objectives (and associated requirements) mitigate a threat or implement a policy, and one detailing how the requirements implement the objectives (see Instruction 12 for more information on writing the Rationale sections).
-It is important to note that because the threat/policy to objective rationale section has to detail how the applicable requirements from the objective mitigate the threat (or implement the policy), it is important for the PP authors to "keep track" of how the threat/polices map to objectives, and what requirements from those objectives relate to the threat/policies.
+It is important to note that because the threat/policy to objective rationale section has to detail how the applicable requirements from the objective mitigate the threat (or implement the policy), it is important for the PP authors to "keep track" of how the threats/policies map to objectives, and what requirements from those objectives relate to the threat/policies.

 The PPRB has found that using a spreadsheet to keep track of this information is helpful.
 Although such a spreadsheet is not part of the PP itself, it can be a useful tool for PP authors in tracking the association between threats/policies, objectives, and requirements.
-In Appendix C of this guidance a spreadsheet has been prepared that has been "pre-loaded" with the information in Table 7.
-The PP authors can update this spreadsheet as they are working through the steps in the methodology so that when they are ready to write the rationale sections, they can ensure that they have accurately captured the relationship between all three "levels" in the requirements.
+In Appendix C of this guidance a spreadsheet has been prepared that has been "preloaded" with the information in Table 7.
+The PP authors can update this spreadsheet as they are working through the steps in the methodology so that when they are ready to write the rationale sections, they can ensure that they have accurately captured the relationship between all three "levels" in the requirements decomposition (those three levels being: threats/policies, objectives, and requirements).